offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-To determine the value of `last_tallies` at some index which is blank, simply tally `last` symbols upwards until reaching an index where `last_tallies` has a value, then add the tallies together.
+To determine the value of `last_tallies` at some index which is empty, simply tally `last` symbols upwards until reaching an index where `last_tallies` has a value, then add the tallies together.
 For example, to compute `last_tallies[5]`, ...

 1. add symbol in `last[5]` to the tally: {a: 1},
 2. add symbol in `last[4]` to the tally: {¶: 1, a: 1},